sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/monitor-notifications-order.md

 Notifications are configured from the [Configuration - Notification](/configuration-notification) page and can be raised in case of success, warnings or errors of Order execution or Job execution.

 - The *notify_on_failure_gui* fragment specifies if Notifications become visible in this view.
 - In addition to displaying Notifications in this view, they can be forwarded by mail and from the command line, for example to 3rd-party System Monitor products.
+For details see [Configuration - Notification ](/configuration-notification).

 Users should be aware that Notifications are subject to purge by the [Cleanup Service](/service-cleanup).
 By default, Notifications are purged if older than one day.